My Brother Sam Is Dead: Reception

-My Brother Sam Is Dead is a Newbery Honor book that was also named an ALA Notable Children's Book and nominated for a National Book Award in 1975.
+My Brother Sam Is Dead earned a Newbery Honor and was a finalist for the National Book Award for Children's Books in 1975.
 The ALA reports that My Brother Sam Is Dead, by James and Christopher Collier, was the twelfth most frequently challenged book in the period from 1990 to 2000, and the 27th most challenged book from 2000 to 2009.

 According to authors Nicholas J. Karolides, Margaret.
-Bald, and Dawn B. Sova, the widespread controversy surrounding My Brother Sam Is Dead followed the novel's popular usage in elementary school curriculums in the late 1980s.
+Bald, and Dawn B. Sova, the widespread controversy surrounding My Brother Sam Is Dead followed the novel's popular use in elementary school curricula in the late 1980s.
 The novel was commonly used in fifth to seventh grade history classes as part of Revolutionary War studies.
-However, the book's usage received backlash from many students, teachers, and educators who deemed the novel's vivid descriptions of violence and use of profane language as highly inappropriate for children and called upon school boards to ban the book and seek alternative novels.
+However, the book's use received backlash from many students, teachers, and educators who deemed the novel's vivid descriptions of violence and use of profanity as highly inappropriate for children and called upon school boards to ban the book and seek alternative novels.
 Despite much opposition, several educators have defended the book's usage in schools.
-In March 2000 in Springfield, Oregon, Jerry and Kelly Dunn lobbied to get “My Brother Sam Is Dead” removed from the districts’ public schools after discovering the novel was read in their daughter's fifth-grade classroom.
+In March 2000, in Springfield, Oregon, Jerry and Kelly Dunn lobbied to have “My Brother Sam Is Dead” removed from the district’s public schools after discovering the novel was read in their daughter's fifth-grade classroom.
 Roma Roderick, the teacher who assigned the book, argues that the novel provides “an honest, hard-hitting look at war.”
 Roderick explains that the novel's profanity does not concern her as an elementary school educator, as long as she teaches her students that violence and swearing, despite being discussed in the novel, are not condoned.